roman-milk/roman-milk.github.io/barb.md

  For the next week Thad and I fucked everyday, but I am by nature an honest person and I knew I was going to have to put a stop to our little affair and to tell my husband and beg forgiveness.
 Friday night at the dinner table I looked my husband in the eye and said, "Danny, how strong is our marriage?"
 He gave me a strange look and I took a deep breath and told him the whole story.
 When I had finished he sat there with a little smile on his face.

  How strong is my marriage?
 Thad called an hour ago and he should be here in about ten minutes.
 And my hubby?
 He's in the closet waiting.
-Report_Story #1